StrategicProjects/exif/README.md

 ### Credits

 This package makes use of the easyexif source code.
-The easyexif tool was created by Andy Maloney: https://github.com/mayanklahiri/easyexif.
+The easyexif tool was created by Mayank Lahiri: https://github.com/mayanklahiri/easyexif.